Operation Halyard: Airlift from Pranjani to Bari

-At midnight on 2 August 1944, an American plane flew over Pranjani, near Mihailovic's headquarters in central Serbia, where a fire burned as a previous agreed signal.
-Three parachutes opened just behind and below the aircraft, they supported OSS intelligence agents Captain George Musulin, Lieutenant Michael Rayachich, and Sergeant Arthur Jiblian and their radio equipment; they were there to set the operation up.
+At midnight on 2 August 1944, an American plane flew over Pranjani, near Mihailovic's headquarters in central Serbia, where a fire burned as a previously agreed signal.
+OSS intelligence agents Captain George Musulin, Lieutenant Michael Rayachich, and Sergeant Arthur Jiblian and their radio equipment descended by parachute; they were there to set the operation up.
 Captain Musulin's first task was to request from Mihailović that all the rescued airmen be gathered in the area for the forthcoming evacuation.
 Musulin was assured that the Chetniks had done everything possible for the airmen, including medical care.
 They were to have armed escorts to the evacuation point.
 In the meantime, to allow for a possible German attack on Pranjani, Mihailović was instructed to build a reserve airstrip in the Dragačevo district.

 Mihailović decided to send additional representatives to Italy to assist Topalović with his mission.
 They were; the president of the Independent Democratic Party Adam Pribićević, Supreme Court judge Dr. Vladimir Belajčić, Captain Zvonimir Vučković, and Ivan Kovač, a Slovene who taught King Peter II before the war.

 Meanwhile, on Sunday, 6 August 1944, The New York Times published an interview with Mihailović by journalist Cyrus Leo Sulzberger.

 Near Pranjani, Chetnik sentries detained a civilian identified as Ivan Popov; one sentinel had his suspicions aroused because he thought he had seen Popov leave a Gestapo building in Belgrade in a German officers' uniform.
 Captain Vučković ordered the man to be executed.
 However, the civilian was reprieved at the last minute when he showed Vučković a letter signed by Mihailović.
 The incident was reported to the general, who ordered that he be sent to his headquarters.
 Popov was a double agent for the Yugoslavs and British in the Gestapo.
 He was also Dušan Popov's brother.
 Popov (British codenamed Dreadnought, Yugoslav (Chetnik) codenamed Eskulap), was evacuated along with American airmen to Italy.
 The young aviators had no idea that one of the passengers was a former Gestapo officer.

 The largest evacuation from Pranjani began at 03:00 on 10 August.
 Four C-47s flew in; they were followed by a further six.
-Other sources give twelve or fourteen US transport aircraft used.
-These aircraft may have been protected by 50 (P-51 Mustang and P-38 Lightning) fighters of the Fifteenth Air Force, but one source indicates they were protected by six Royal Air Force Spitfires.
+Other sources state there were 12 or 14 US transports.
+These aircraft may have been protected by 50 (P-51 Mustang and P-38 Lightning) fighters of the 15th Air Force, but one source indicates they were protected by six Royal Air Force Spitfires.
 Ground security was provided by the Morava group under Captain Aleksandar Milošević.
 A total of 237 men were evacuated.

 The operation was repeated on 12, 15, and 18 August; a further 210 airmen were evacuated.
 A new OSS unit, under Operation Ranger, was led by Colonel Robert H. McDowell.
-Musulin flew out of Pranjani on 29 August, in the same aircraft that McDowell had arrived in.
+Musulin flew out of Pranjani on 29 August, in the same aircraft that had brought McDowell.
 Musulin's replacement was Captain Nick Lalich, who flew to Pranjani on 10 August.